oroinc/orocommerce/src/Oro/Bundle/VisibilityBundle/Resources/doc/category-visibility.md

 -------------------

-Category visibility is a functionality that allows to show or hide some products specific category based on settings parent category account or account group.
+Category visibility is a functionality that allows to show or hide some products specific category based on settings parent category customer or customer group.
 Category visibility related to the product visibility and affects [product visibility](./product-visibility.md).

 ### General Information
 As product visibility category visibility has same 3 levels.

 ####Visibility to all:
 * **Parent Category** - `Default value`.
 Value is taken from the parent category
-* **Config** - The value is taken from the system configuration parameter "Category Visibility to Accounts"
+* **Config** - The value is taken from the system configuration parameter "Category Visibility to Customers"
 * **Hidden** - Specific static value
 * **Visible** - Specific static value

-####Visibility to Account Groups:
+####Visibility to Customer Groups:
 * **Visibility to All**  - `Default value`.
 Fallback to Visibility to All value
-* **Parent Category** - Value is taken from the parent category for selected account group
+* **Parent Category** - Value is taken from the parent category for selected customer group
 * **Hidden** - Specific static value
 * **Visible** - Specific static value

-####Visibility to Accounts:
+####Visibility to Customers:
-* **Account Group** - `Default value`.
-Fallback to Visibility to Account Groups
+* **Customer Group** - `Default value`.
+Fallback to Visibility to Customer Groups
 * **Visibility to All** - Fallback to Visibility to All value
-* **Parent Category** - Value is taken from the parent category for selected account
+* **Parent Category** - Value is taken from the parent category for selected customer
 * **Hidden** - Specific static value
 * **Visible** - Specific static value

 As well as for the product visibility there are entities in database for each listed level:
-`CategoryVisibility`, `AccountGroupCategoryVisibility`, `AccountCategoryVisibility` each of which implements `VisibilityInterface` interface.
+`CategoryVisibility`, `CustomerGroupCategoryVisibility`, `CustomerCategoryVisibility` each of which implements `VisibilityInterface` interface.

 ####Addition information: